 - Every annual license will run up until March 31 the following year

-Where can I get a Michigan Fishing License?
+Where to Buy a Michigan Fishing License

 Michigan state has made a concerted effort to keep up with technology.
 This means you can be fishing within minutes of paying for your fishing license.
 Get your license in any of the following ways:

 - Online.
 Both residents and non-residents are able to apply for a fishing license online.
 It’s never been easier!
 Provide all the necessary documentation and download the PDF form license and carry it on your mobile device or print it out.